Gauss-Newton Temporal Difference Learning with Nonlinear Function Approximation: Convergence Results of GNTD Learning

 where $\Pi_\mu$ is the projection to the subspace $\{\Phi x : x\in \mathbb{R}^d\}$ under the inner product $\langle\cdot,\cdot\rangle_\mu$.
 We denote $Q^*:=\Phi\theta^*$ as the optimal linear approximator.

-In the under-parameterized regime where $d<|\mathcal{S}\|\mathcal{A}|$, we make the following assumption for the feature covariance matrix, in accordance with \cite{bhandari2018finite/nonasy}. \begin{assumption} Define the feature covariance matrix as $\Sigma:=\mathbb{E}_{(s,a)\sim\mu}\left[\phi(s,a)\phi(s,a)^{\top}\right]$.
-We assume $\Sigma\succ0$ and denote $\lambda_0>0$ as its minimum eigenvalue. \end{assumption} Then the next theorem provides the convergence rate of linear GNTD in the under-parameterized regime, which matches the standard rate of linear TD under the same assumption \cite{bhandari2018finite/nonasy}. \begin{theorem} Suppose Assumptions \ref{assumption:stationary} and \ref{assumption:cov-min-eig} hold.
-If we set $\beta=\frac{(1-\gamma)\lambda_0}{4}$ in the population GNTD update \eqref{eq:population}, then
+In the under-parameterized regime where $d<|\mathcal{S}\|\mathcal{A}|$, we make the following assumption for the feature covariance matrix, in accordance with \cite{bhandari2018finite/nonasy}. \begin{assumption} Let $\Sigma:=\mathbb{E}_{(s,a)\sim\mu}\left[\phi(s,a)\phi(s,a)^{\top}\right]$ be the feature covariance matrix.
+We assume $\Sigma\succ0$ and denote $\lambda_0>0$ as its minimum eigenvalue. \end{assumption} Then the next theorem provides the convergence rate of stochastic linear GNTD in the under-parameterized regime, which matches the standard rate of linear TD under the same assumption \cite{bhandari2018finite/nonasy}.